Hunter-Gatherer Diet

 It is based upon commonly available modern foods, including lean meat, fish, vegetables, fruit, roots, and nuts.
 It mostly excludes grains, legumes, dairy products, salt, refined sugar and processed oils.
 Some salt and dairy (fresh goats milk etc.) may have been consumed, but not on a large scale.
 Although fire was used in cooking it may not have been a daily luxury.

-It was first popularized in the mid 1970s by a gastroenterologist named Walter L. Voegtlin.
-Building upon the principles of evolutionary medicine, it is based on the premise that modern humans are genetically adapted to the diet of their Paleolithic ancestors and that human genetics have scarcely changed since the dawn of agriculture, and therefore that an ideal diet for human health and well-being is one that resembles this ancestral diet.
+The Paleo Diet was first popularized in the mid 1970s by a gastroenterologist named Walter L. Voegtlin.
+Building upon the principles of evolutionary medicine, it is based on the premise that modern humans are genetically adapted to the diet of their Paleolithic ancestors and that human genetics have scarcely changed since the dawn of agriculture, and therefore an ideal diet for human health and well-being is one that resembles this ancestral diet.

 Supporters point to several potentially therapeutic nutritional characteristics of pre-agricultural diets.
 Critics of this nutritional approach have taken issue with its underlying evolutionary logic, and have disputed certain dietary prescriptions on the grounds that they pose health risks and may not reflect the features of ancient Paleolithic diets.
 It is not a realistic alternative for everyone.